 - bright red or dark tar-like stools

 - Your body may hold too much fluid (fluid retention).
 Fluid retention is common with SPRYCEL and can sometimes be severe.
-In severe cases,
+In severe

-fluid may build up in the lining of your lungs, the sac around your heart,
+cases, fluid may build up in the lining of your lungs, the sac around your

-or your stomach cavity.
-Call your healthcare provider right away if you get
+heart, or your stomach cavity.
+Call your healthcare provider right away if you

 - swelling all over your body